chaoss/chaoss-africa/Hacktoberfest.md

 ## Contribution Tips

-- Make sure to review the issue and discuss any uncertainties with maintainers before submitting.
+- Make sure to review the issue and discuss any uncertainties with maintainers before submitting..
 - Stick to one issue at a time to ensure focused contributions.
 - Be respectful and patient with maintainers—they’re volunteering their time.